Posted on October 28, 2013

 Click here to see current summaries of all fifty states’ laws in this area.

 The destructive power of the 50 caliber rifle can be magnified by the use of certain types of ammunition that are legal under federal law (although banned in some states).
-In addition to the standard “ball” round of 50 caliber ammunition, armor-piercing,3 incendiary, and combination armor-piercing and incendiary ammunition for 50 caliber rifles can significantly enhance their destructive capacity,4 particularly against chemical and industrial facilities5 and civil aviation targets.6 Federal law enforcement has “identified some examples of criminal misuse of the .50 caliber rifle with a nexus to terrorism, outlaw motorcycle gangs, international and domestic drug trafficking, and violent crime.”7
+In addition to the standard “ball” round of 50 caliber ammunition, armor-piercing,10 incendiary, and combination armor-piercing and incendiary ammunition for 50 caliber rifles can significantly enhance their destructive capacity,11 particularly against chemical and industrial facilities12 and civil aviation targets.13

-Although most of the data regarding 50 caliber firearms relate to rifles, the industry also has introduced 50 caliber handguns.
-Smith & Wesson now manufactures a handgun which can fire a 50 caliber round and which may be capable of penetrating the highest grade of concealable body armor typically worn by law enforcement officers.9
+Although most of the data regarding 50 caliber firearms relates to rifles, the industry also has introduced 50 caliber handguns.
+Smith & Wesson, for example, manufactures a handgun that can fire a 50 caliber round and that may be capable of penetrating the highest grade of concealable body armor typically worn by law enforcement officers.14

 Summary of Federal Law

-SUMMARY OF STATE LAWS REGARDING 50 CALIBER RIFLES
+SUMMARY OF STATE LAWS REGARDING 50 CALIBER WEAPONS

-California is the only state that bans 50 caliber rifles.
+California and the District of Columbia ban 50 caliber rifles.
 Connecticut bans a single model of 50 caliber rifle.
 Maryland imposes various regulations on transfers of 50 caliber rifles.
-No state bans the sale of 50 caliber ammunition cartridges.
+No state bans 50 caliber handguns.

 Description of State Laws Banning and/or Regulating 50 Caliber Rifles

 c.
-Grandfathering: The California law provides that in order to retain possession of a 50 caliber rifle, any person who lawfully possessed such a weapon prior to January 1, 2005 must have registered it no later than April 30, 2006.16
+Grandfathering: The California law provides that in order to retain possession of a 50 caliber rifle, any person who lawfully possessed such a weapon prior to January 1, 2005 must have registered it no later than April 30, 2006.17 See our summary on the Registration of Firearms for features of comprehensive registration laws.

-2. District of Columbia: The District deems .50 BMG rifles unregisterable, thereby prohibiting the possession, sale or other transfer of these firearms.
+2. District of Columbia: The District deems .50 BMG rifles unregisterable, thereby prohibiting the possession, sale or other transfer of these firearms.18

-3. Connecticut: Connecticut bans the possession, distribution, importation, transportation, and keeping or offering for sale of the “Barrett Light-Fifty model 82A1,” which is included in the state’s definition of assault weapon.
+3. Connecticut: Connecticut bans the possession, distribution, importation, transportation, and keeping or offering for sale of the “Barrett Light-Fifty model 82A1,” which is included in the state’s definition of assault weapon.19

-FEATURES OF COMPREHENSIVE LAW BANNING 50 CALIBER RIFLES
+FEATURES OF COMPREHENSIVE LAW BANNING 50 CALIBER WEAPONS

-- Ban applies to 50 caliber rifles (California, District of Columbia), 50 caliber handguns, and 50 caliber cartridges18
+- Ban applies to 50 caliber rifles (California, District of Columbia), 50 caliber handguns, and 50 caliber cartridges (San Francisco)

 - Prohibited activities include possession, sale, purchase, transfer, loan, pledge, transportation, distribution, importation, and manufacture of 50 caliber rifles (California bans manufacture, possession, distribution, importation, sale, offering for sale, and transfer)